Praful22/AircraftFlightDynamics/README.md

 \psi &\triangleq \text{True heading angle.
 Positive: Clockwise rotation of the aircraft nose from the true north direction} \\
 \end{align*}
 ```
-The three Euler angles $(\phi, \theta, \psi)$ represent the inertial angular orientation of aircraft, if treated as a
+The three Euler angles $(\phi, \theta, \psi)$ represent the inertial angular orientation of aircraft if treated as a
 rigid body moving in three-dimensional inertial space.
+## TODO: ADD a picture representing the Euler angles.

 The following kinematics relation describes the dynamics of the Euler angles versus the aircraft body angular rates ($\textit{p},\textit{q},\textit{r}$):